These Cheddar Olive Bites only take 5 ingredients and 30 minutes to make. They are a perfect recipe for a potluck or buffet.

 A few years ago I came across a simple recipe for a different twist on the cheddar olive biscuits I love.
-With only five ingredients, fast prep time and the ability to make these ahead, freeze and bake as needed, these cheddar olive bites are the perfect food for me to take to our Neighborhood get together after church on Christmas Eve or my family’s Christmas brunch.
+With only five ingredients and fast prep time these cheddar olive bites are the perfect food for me to take to our Neighborhood get together after church on Christmas Eve or my family’s Christmas brunch.
 When Sadie from Dairy Good Life asked me to be a part of the #DairyChristmas group blog, I knew right away that these tasty little bites were the perfect recipe to share.
 Since Sadie and her family ship the milk from their farm to Land O’ Lakes, I made sure to use their butter!

-Bake olives for 15-20 minutes, you want them to be golden brown all over.
+- Bake olives for 15-20 minutes, until they are golden brown all over.

 Be sure to check out these other delicious recipes from dairy farmers around the country that have joined in our special #DairyChristmas group blog!